samfitgen/trgen/docs/Road-Rolling_Road_Race-High_Volume.md

 > 30-second On-segments at 130% FTP, set 3 consists of 45-second On-segments at
 > 120% FTP and set 4 consists of 18-second On-segments at 140% FTP.
 >
-> All recoveries between sets are a little over 7 minutes long.
+> All recoveries between sets are 10 minutes long.

 ### Friday